megoth/es6app/contents/clone-repo.md

 This downloads all the files necessary for this workshop.
 The files we will focus are located in the ```src```-folder (most of them are empty; we'll write them as we go though this presentation).

-Next, navigate to the project and run:
+Next, navigate into the folder and run:

     npm install
     jspm install